 And Flytographer’s booking process is simple and quick — just pick your preferred dates with a click of a button.

-They will then check availability for you so that there’s no stress involved in selecting an available date or time slot when they get back to you with more information on what works best for them!
+They will then check availability for you so that there’s no stress involved in selecting an available date or time slot when they get back to you with additional information on what works best for them!

 What I love most about Flytographer is that they are FAST!
 We sometimes receive our photos before the end of our trip!
 I love looking at them on our flight home.